De Montfort University Heritage Centre

 Leicester Guildhall - 0.3 miles (Museum)

-Nearest Accommodation to De Montfort University Heritage Centre:
+Nearest Holiday Cottages to De Montfort University Heritage Centre: